, UI/UX & Product Designer in Vienna (Wien), Austria

 Product designMotion designMarketingAnalyticsStorytelling

 dotsandlines is a Vienna creative and branding studio.
-As Head of UI/UX I built the design team from the ground up, hiring and mentoring juniors into the craft, and stayed accountable for every UI/UX project that left the studio.
-I brought structure to a brand-led shop, design sprints, lean UX, rapid prototyping, usability testing and accessibility, so the work held up in real use, not just on the page.
+As Head of UI/UX I built the design practice from the ground up, growing the team from two to six with zero attrition over two years and mentoring juniors up to mid-level.
+I stayed accountable for every UI/UX project that left the studio, more than 30 in that time, and brought structure to a brand-led shop: design sprints, lean UX, rapid prototyping, usability testing and accessibility, so the work held up in real use, not just on the page.

 Design sprintsLean UXRapid prototypingUX testingAccessibilityAgency

 allaboutapps is a Vienna mobile app development agency.
-I designed native mobile apps for a steady run of clients while helping turn a dev-led shop into one that takes design seriously: running workshops, building the team, and pulling UX into projects from the start instead of the end.
+I designed 30+ native mobile apps across transit, retail and banking, owning UX end to end from research and wireframes to tested, shipped product.
+And I helped turn a dev-led shop into one that takes design seriously: running workshops, embedding user research and usability testing from the start, and lifting the UX standard across every client engagement.

 Mobile designTeam buildingDesign workshopsConsultingAgency

-As a senior iOS developer at allaboutapps I shipped native apps hands-on, from concept through code, with code reviews, scrum, and a hand in steering the team.
+As a senior iOS developer at allaboutapps I shipped native apps hands-on, from concept through code, including banking products used by over a million people.
+I ran code reviews and Scrum and had a hand in steering the team.
 The engineering instinct in my design starts here: knowing what's actually buildable, and what motion really costs.

 ConceptsCode reviewsScrumTeam supervisionAgency